ASA Trainee Members Group (ASA TMG) formerly known as GASACT. Group of ASA Clinical Trainees Committee was formed by a resolution of the Board

 • Develop a large membership base of trainees within the ASA

-Accordingly, the roles and responsibilities of the Committee are:
+Accordingly, the roles and responsibilities of the TMG are:

 • Prepare annual business plans of proposed activities

-• Identify issues, review developments, advise the Board and initiate and support strategies to address in order to achieve the aims of the Committee
+• Identify issues, review developments, advise the Board and initiate and support strategies to address in order to achieve the aims of the TMG

 • Develop and maintain working relationships with other organisations

-• Review the aims of the Committee periodically
+• Review the aims of the TMG periodically

-The Committee includes a Chair who is appointed by the members of the Committee and endorsed by the Board and a representative from each State or Territory.
+The Group includes a Chair who is appointed by the members of the TMG and endorsed by the Board and a representative from each State or Territory.
 All members must be Trainee members.
 Where it is considered that the State Committee section would benefit from having both a senior and junior representative for that state, it will be considered by the Board.